HiIAmAdrian/minishell/README.md

-# A unix-minishell wrote in C.
+# An unix-minishell wrote in C.

 The following commands are implemented:
 -cd